jlemmett/name-gen/README.md

 **Version 0.3.1 (rela ilves)**
-* Ability to limit the length of the generated name via the route /:max-len ** e.g. localhost:3000/9 will yield names no longer than nine characters ** The parameter must be larger than 6 at the moment since there are no shorter names at the moment
+* Ability to limit the length of the generated name via the route /:max-len
+ * e.g. localhost:3000/9 will yield names no longer than nine characters
+ * The parameter must be larger than 6 since there are no shorter names at the moment (parameters less than 7 are ignored)

 **Version 0.3.0 (nelikymppinen mustajättiläisorava)**